FCcodes/loopstudios-landing-page/README.md

 # Loopstudios Website

-This is a website made with react and material-ui, it was a callenge from [Frontenmentor]('https://www.frontendmentor.io/)
+This is a fully responsive website landing page made with next js issues and material-ui, it was a challenge from [Frontenmentor]('https://www.frontendmentor.io/).

 ## Technologies
 + [Material-ui](https://mui.com/)